!

 Office Hours

-My Spring office hours will be the following, in my office and simultaneously in my personal zoom room (see top of this page), except when the University is not in session or when I'm out of town:
+My Fall term office hours, through Dec.
+8, will be the following, except when the University is not in session or when I'm out of town:

 Exceptions: Occasionally office hours will need to be moved or cancelled due to conflicting events, but I'll try to give you plenty of advance notice.

-From now thru end of Spring term, the exceptions I know about are:
+From now thru end of Week 10, the exceptions I know about are:

 Graduate Student Mentoring